Resistance Bands vs. Weights

-- Limit on Muscle Growth: While increasing stretch allows for increasing resistance, all resistance bands have a limit which when reached, will begin to have diminishing effects on muscle development.
+- Limit on Muscle Growth: Increasing stretch allows for increasing resistance.
+But all resistance bands have a limit which when reached, will begin to have diminishing effects on muscle development.

-- Wear and Tear: Especially when used incorrectly, resistance bands can be easily damaged and torn.
+- Wear and Tear: Especially when used incorrectly, resistance bands can be damaged and torn.

 Free Weights: Lift With Gravity

-Free weights come in many forms: dumbbells, barbells, kettlebells, medicine balls and more, deriving the name “free” from its lack of attachment to any other device.
-Over time, these fitness tools and accessories have proven to increase muscle growth and development, improve bone density, and aid in fat loss.
+Free weights come in many forms.
+This includes dumbbells, barbells, kettlebells, medicine balls, and more.
+They derive the name “free” from its lack of attachment to any other device.
+Over time, these fitness tools and accessories have proven to increase muscle growth and development.
+Free weights also improve bone density and aid in fat loss.
 The most effective free weight exercises involve a vertical range of motion, working hand in hand with gravity to create resistance in muscle building.
 What has made free weights stand the test of time?

-- Versatile Workouts: Free weights can be used to target many major muscles in a variety of different exercises which optimize muscle gain.
+- Versatile Workouts: Free weights can be used to target many major muscles in a variety of different exercises.
+This can optimize muscle gain.

 - Increasing Resistance Options: As muscles develop, free weights with increasing weights can be used to elevate resistance.
 This also allows users to track success and muscle growth.